cloudmesh/useful-introduction_to_cloud-2015/_sources/python/ecosystem.txt

 ----------------------------------------------------------------------

 Often you have your own computer and you do not like to change its environment to keep it in prestine condition.
-Python comes with amnay libraries that could for example conflict with libraries tha you have installed.
-To avoid this it is bets to work in an isolated python environment whil eusing virtualenv,.
+Python comes with mnay libraries that could for example conflict with libraries that you have installed.
+To avoid this it is bets to work in an isolated python environment while using virtualenv,.
 Documentation about it can be found at::

 * http://virtualenv.readthedocs.org/

-The instalation is simple onece you have pip installed.
+The installation is simple once you have pip installed.
 If it is not installed you can say::

   $ easy_install pip